-As an employer, a local authority must ensure that waste collections are carried out safely - which includes ensuring that the policies and procedures are being followed and are achieving the expected reductions in risk exposure.
+As an employer, a local authority must ensure that waste collections are conducted safely.
+This includes ensuring that policies and procedures are being followed and are achieving the expected reductions in risk exposure.
 There are a number of methods that can be used to ensure compliance, of which the most common are outlined below.
-It is anticipated that local authorities will employ all of these methods and will keep records that can demonstrate the systems are in place.
+It is anticipated that local authorities will employ all these methods and will keep records that can demonstrate the systems are in place.

-Reactive Investigations - Detailed investigations should be carried out into adverse incidents and near misses to establish if the prescribed controls were in place at the time of the incident.
-Investigations should be carried out as soon as possible after an incident takes place, and thorough records should be kept.
-Claimants usually have up to 3 years to make a personal injury claim, and so if adequate information is not gathered at the time of the incident then the management of a subsequent claim may be seriously impeded due to a lack of paperwork.
+Reactive Investigations - Detailed investigations should be conducted into adverse incidents and near misses to establish if the prescribed controls were in place at the time of the incident.
+Investigations should be conducted as soon as possible after an incident takes place, and thorough records should be kept.
+Claimants usually have up to 3 years to make a personal injury claim, and so if adequate information is not gathered at the time of the incident, then the management of a subsequent claim may be seriously impeded due to a lack of paperwork.

-Proactive Spot Checks - On a regular basis, managers should check the work of those that they supervise to ensure that prescribed standards are being met.
+Proactive Spot Checks - Managers should check the work of those that they supervise to ensure that prescribed standards are being met on a regular basis.
 These checks should be recorded.
-Over the course of a year, managers and senior managers should also carry out spot checks on operational activities.
-These spot checks are intended to check compliance with risk assessments, method statements and departmental policies.
+Over the course of a year, managers and senior managers should conduct spot checks on operational activities.
+These spot checks are intended to check compliance with risk assessments, method statements and any relevant policies and procedures.

-Proactive Record Checks - On a regular basis, managers should check the records that their team members are expected to keep, ensuring that they are up to date and accurate.
+Proactive Record Checks - Managers should regularly check the records that their team members are expected to keep, ensuring that they are up to date and accurate.

-Proactive Self-check - On an annual or semi-annual basis, senior managers should conduct an assessment of their own systems.
+Proactive Self-check - On an annual basis, senior managers should assess their own systems.
 This should assess compliance with company policies, and overall effectiveness of the systems.

-Proactive External Audit - Using the services of an independent and competent person or organisation, an audit of the management systems should be carried out regularly.
+Proactive External Audit - Using the services of an independent and competent person or organisation, an audit of the management systems should be conducted at regular intervals.
 Depending on the results, the level of risk exposure and the level of assurance required by senior managers, the local authority can stipulate the frequency of audits.

-Back to Basics - Senior managers must check the effectiveness of systems to establish "hands on" experience with operational activities.
+Back to Basics - Senior managers must check the effectiveness of systems to establish 'direct' experience with operational activities.
 For example, this may mean a director or senior manager spending time with the waste collection service in an operational context.